encoredev/examples/trello-clone/README.md

 Encore treats SQL databases as logical resources and natively supports **PostgreSQL** databases.

+To create a database, import `encore.dev/storage/sqldb` and call `sqldb.NewDatabase`, assigning the result to a package-level variable.
+Databases must be created from within an [Encore service](/docs/primitives/services-and-apis).

-To start using a database you only need to [define the schema](https://encore.dev/docs/primitives/databases#defining-a-database-schema) by creating a migration file.
+You [define the schema](https://encore.dev/docs/primitives/databases#defining-a-database-schema) by creating a migration file.
 Encore takes care of [provisioning the database](https://encore.dev/docs/primitives/databases#provisioning-databases), running new schema migrations during deploys, and connecting to it.

-### Defining database schemas

-Database schemas are defined by creating *migration files* in a directory named `migrations` within an Encore service package.
-As you can see in this example, the database schema is defined in the migration file `1_create_table.up.sql`.

 ## Using the API